BOJ keeps policy steady, offers gloomier view on output

-But the central bank offered a gloomier view on factory output than at its previous rate review in October, nodding to the widening fallout from soft global demand and the U.S.-China trade war.
+But the central bank offered a gloomier view on factory output than at its previous rate review in October, a nod to the widening fallout from softening global demand and the U.S.-China trade war.

-The decision to stand pat keeps Japan in line with the U.S. Federal Reserve and the European Central Bank, which have both signaled that monetary policy will be in a holding pattern for the time being.
+The decision to stand pat keeps Japan in line with the U.S. Federal Reserve and the European Central Bank, which have both signalled their respective monetary policies will be in a holding pattern for the time being.

+“The BOJ will likely stand pat throughout next year given the Fed probably won’t raise or cut interest rates, which should keep yen moves steady,” said Izuru Kato, chief economist at Totan Research.

+“For the time being, the BOJ will keep its fingers on the trigger to signal its readiness to ease.
+But it won’t actually pull the trigger.”

 As widely expected, the BOJ maintained its short-term interest rate target at -0.1% and that for 10-year government bond yields around 0%.